 A: Yes: The K4, K4D, and K4HD.
 In most ways the three are identical.
 The K4D adds a second A-to-D converter and a second set of bandpass filters, allowing the radio to work in diversity mode or other situations where it’s beneficial to use separate antennas for the two receivers.
 (Thanks to direct sampling, neither the K4 nor K4D require crystal filters.)
 The K4HD adds a dual superhet module (discussed below), improving blocking dynamic range for high-signal conditions.
 Each of its two superhet sections has two crystal filters, one for SSB/DATA bandwidths and one for CW.
 Since each section has a high-dynamic-range I.F., no additional crystals are necessary.
 Note that a K4 can be easily upgraded by the user to a K4D, or a K4D upgraded to a K4HD, at any time.
 No soldering or alignment is required.

 A: No. But we’ll be providing an API (application programming interface) to allow selected developers access to internal resources.
-Any applications or other software contributed by third parties will be thoroughly vetted by our team prior to becoming available.
+Any applications or other software contributed by third parties will be thoroughly vetted by our team before becoming available.

 A: DSP features include easy-to-adjust, per-mode RX/TX EQ; clean, punchy RF speech processing; full DVR capabilities; and several built-in data decode/encode modes.
 Direct-sampling technology results in an ultra-flat passband response for clean RX and TX audio.
 Since the signal chain is software-defined, the DSP can be field upgraded to add new algorithms and operating modes.

 A: This is possible with the K4D or K4HD.
-(A basic K4 can be upgraded to a K4D at any time by adding the KDIV4 option.)
+(A basic K4 can be upgraded to a K4D at any time by adding the KRX4 option.)
 For example, the main receiver could use RX ANT 1, while the sub receiver uses RX ANT 2, or either could use one of the KAT4’s 3 antennas.
 The transmitter can also use any of KAT4’s antennas.
-Transmit, main RX, and sub RX antenna selections are all clearly indicated on the display at all times.
+Transmit, main RX, and sub-RX antenna selections are all clearly indicated on the display at all times.

-A: This internal module is intended to cover the 2 m and 70 cm bands, though other bands may be a possibility.
+A: Variations on this internal module may cover one or two bands, including 2 m and 4 m.
+UHF band coverage may be available in the future.
 The target power level is about 15 W. The module will function in all operating modes.
 Controls for FM and repeater setup are included in the K4’s software.
 The ANT 4 jack on the rear panel is reserved for use with this module.
 If separate VHF and UHF antenna jacks are preferred, one of the 3 KAT4 antenna jacks could be repurposed for this.

 A: A kit version is planned for later release, though no specific date has been set.
 This will be a no-soldering kit, like the K3S and P3.
 Builders will learn about advanced radio technology as they proceed.
 All modules will be pre-aligned and tested.